omriattal/Principles-of-Programming-Languages/README.md

 1. Intro to Typescrpt as a functional paradigm language
 2. Interpreter for a sub-language of Scheme
 3. Type checker and type inference
-4. control structures in JS/Scheme
+4. Control structures in JS/Scheme
-5. logic programming
+5. Logic programming

 ## The Assignments